 Purlfrost's window tinting film is designed to ward off excess sunlight, glare and heat from the sun.
-Our window tint film comes in 3 grades and an external option and is a very efficient, low reflectivity window film which can be applied to most glass surfaces and the effects will be immediate.
+Our window tint film comes in 2 grades and 2 external options.
+Tinted window film is very efficient, can be applied to most glass surfaces and the effects will be immediate.
 Window film is easy to apply and available off the roll by the metre, or cut to your exact measurements using our state of the art flatbed plotter.
 Our window tint film is perfect for achieving a smart professional finish at a minimal cost, and gives the glass a charcoal colour.Read More

 Tinted window film has for long been the chosen solar control option for vehicle, car and office building, due to its smart appearance and exceptional heat and glare reduction properties.
 Window tinting is often specified to reduce the amount of visible light and glare which can affect staff working on computers, and cause headaches and loss of productivity.
 Our window tinting film can also be used in a home or residential setting as an affordable alternative to net curtains and window blinds, and is ideal for hot glass conservatories where excess heat and glare are often an issue.
 Another benfit of window tint is the way it also protects against UV rays which are the main cause of fading of valuable furnishings, carpets and wooden floors.

 External films are supper efficient especially when applied on double glazed units as they stop the heat from building up within the pane.
 The only drawback is that if the lifespan will be less than with internallly fitted films.
 If applying glass tinting film to a double glazed unit, there are a few considerations.
 On older units which are not made of toughened glass, it is recommended to apply a medium grade internal film, or an external film.
 This is to prevent the glass from overheating and potentially cracking.